Capital Conference Program-Friday, June 27, 2025

 -

+Session 240.
 Leaguetown Town Hall.
 Room Zlotnik Ballroom 1In this roundtable discussion, longtime residents of Leaguetown will touch on each aspect of the five journalism contests and give their tips for success.
 Come with great questions and the mayor might give you a key to the city.
 Alyssa Boehringer, UIL Journalism Director; Stephen Green, Conroe Caney Creek HS; Lori Oglesbee, writing consultant.

 Discuss the rules guiding judging and the best practices for how essays should be scored from Invitationals to State.
-Andy Bates, state contest director & Bradley Wilson, past state contest director - Tackling the Accounting State Test.
+Andy Bates, state contest director & Bradley Wilson, past state contest director - Session 246.
+Tackling the Accounting State Test.
 Room 103

 Many concepts are added from Regional to State that take more than a month to master.
 Explore the concepts and ways of presenting them before April!
 Kay Whitton, state contest director.